green-haskell/concurrency-benchmark/README.md

 # concurrency-benchmark

-This repository contains a set of Haskell benchmarks in that uses concurrent programming constructs.
-It was used in a empirical study on the energy behavior of Haskell's concurrent programming primitives.
+This repository contains a set of Haskell benchmarks.
+It was used in a empirical study on the energy behavior of Haskell's concurrent programming constructs.
 You can find more information about the benchmarks as well as the study on this [paper](http://green-haskell.github.io/papers/saner2016.pdf) and on this [blog post](http://fernandocastor.github.io/general/2015/11/19/green-haskell.html).

 ## Instructions
 ### Install system dependencies